nervosys/AutonomySim/docs/px4_sitl.md

     INFO  [mavlink] mode: Normal, data rate: 4000000 B/s on udp port 14570 remote port 14550 INFO  [mavlink] mode: Onboard, data rate: 4000000 B/s on udp port 14580 remote port 14540
     ```

-    Note: this is also an interactive PX4 console, type `help` to see the list of commands you can enter here.
+    This is an interactive PX4 console, type `help` to see the list of commands you can enter here.
 They are mostly low level PX4 commands, but some of them can be useful for debugging.

-5. Now edit [AutonomySim settings](settings.md) file to make sure you have matching UDP and TCP port settings:
+5. Edit the [AutonomySim settings](settings.md) file to make sure you have matching UDP and TCP port settings:
     ```json
     {
         "SettingsVersion": 1.2,